 Statement of Intent

-Scottish Book Trust is the leading agency for the promotion of literature, reading and writing in Scotland.
+Scottish Book Trust is a national charity for the promotion of literature, reading and writing in Scotland.
 As a unique organisation seeking excellence in every area of our work, we are committed to continuing to improve our environmental performance, by minimising our environmental impact and making resource efficiency a core requirement of all of our business operations.

 We also aim to foster an understanding of environmental issues appropriate to and in the context of our business, among its staff, partners, audience and communities local to its operations.
 Our collective task is to ensure that we continually improve the environmental impact of our total global activities.